Available with Spatial Analyst license.

 Number of Random Points

-Specify a sampling scheme to use:
+Specify a sampling method to use.

-Understand your results
+Understand the results

 Analyze the diagonal

 Accuracy is represented from 0 to 1, with 1 being 100 percent accuracy.
 The Producer Accuracy and User Accuracy values for all of the classes are indicated along the diagonal axis.
 The color along the diagonal ranges from light to dark blue, with darker blue indicating higher accuracy.
-When you hover over each cell, the values for each accuracy and an F score are reported.
+When you hover over each cell, the values for each accuracy and an F score are shown.

 View the output confusion matrix